The Deterioration of Extreme Cinema

 Even gore was once occasionally witty or disturbing, now it is mostly merely disturbed.
 From a plot with splatter we deteriorated to plotless splatter, and film-makers that just want to prove how brutal and vile their imagination can be, as if that makes the movie into a horror movie rather than just a showcase for their tastes in fetish-porn.
 And so we get torture for its own sake, sickness that hasn't been earned, characters and story constantly sacrificed on the altar of depravity, and shock that manages to be boring.
 Where once gore was used for horror, now it is stupidly assumed that gore by itself is horror.
 And where once we had mondo satire shockumentaries and provocative documentaries, now there are just gornography montages.
 And so on.

 Of course we still have the likes of Peter Greenaway, Terry Gilliam, Ki-duk Kim, Guy Maddin and Shinya Tsukamoto, as well as newer talents of Darren Aronofsky, Gaspar Noé and others.
-There are also entertaining extremists like Takashi Miike, Sion Sono, Quentin Dupieux, Yoshihiro Nishimura, etc. as well as the rare splatter film-maker with a more interesting vision of horror like Necrostorm and Brian Paulin.
+There are also entertaining extremists like Takashi Miike, Sion Sono, Quentin Dupieux, Yoshihiro Nishimura, etc. as well as the rare splatter film-maker with a more interesting vision of horror like Brian Paulin (and Necrostorm, at first).
 Which is why I still enjoy exploring this world.
 But the direction that this form of cinema is taking is obvious, and the talent is becoming increasingly rare.
+One has to wade through increasing amounts of brainless nonsense and time-wasting garbage in order to find the good and interesting movies.

 Which is why I decided to turn from obsessive exploration back to sanity, from a completist survey to personal taste, and with this, from increasing frustration and wasted time, back to an enjoyable hobby.
 What all this means is that this site is only a comprehensive 'encyclopedia' until 2016 (inclusive).
 Any extreme movie released from 2017 onwards will only be watched and reviewed if it sounds interesting to me, and thus, this site reverts back to the original intent of being a personal film-diary.